subspace-com/js_webrtc_echotest/README.md

 After that it's up to you on how to use it.\
 The easy route is to use the first configuration from the `sorted` key, entries are already sorted from faster to slower by `avgRTT`, since latency is one major factor affecting a WebRTC connection's quality.
-If you want to, you could pick any of the sorted items accordingly to your own criteria.
+If you want to, you could change the way the items are sorted accordingly to your own criteria.
 For example, consider using the historically more stable configuration even when the latency is slightly worse.

 ### Options